Nikhilr72/Project-ai/PythonScript/README.md

 _Scrapers for getting a company's profile given a company's link or a person's work email address_

 **Dropbox API**

 _Dropbox syncing with google cloud storage_

+**File Converter**

+_File Conversion using cloud convert API_

+**Drive Uploader**

+_Google Drive Upload Integration_

+**Firebase User Data Retreival**

+_Fire base DB integration for getting data of a user and user's associated with a particular task_

+**Entity Extractor**

+_This script is going to extract entities the following entities from an object: **Parts of Speech recognition, Intended person extraction, date time extraction**_

+**Time Span Identifier**

+_Time span recognition and retrieve user's tasks for specified time span_

+**MongoDB Storage and Retrieval of User Data**

+_This script is going to storeand retrieve for nudged times and last visited times of every user and each task within that user's account_

+**Reports**

+_Retrieve user's details to generate a user's week over week, day over day, month over month, year over year, or any specified time span_